utsavlamichhane/QIIME-IN-R-dada2-/INSTRUCTION.md

 Here I will guide you step by step to run dada2 command in your system using R (preferably R studio).

+We can do many things in R for sequence data but today we will use it to see few things.

-You will learn how to:
+We will learn how to:

 1. Inspect and filter raw reads
 2. Learn error rates